tesuji/dotfiles/README.md

 ### Disclaimer

-- I do not take any responsibility for any data loss caused by this `dotfiles`.
+- I do not take any responsibility for any data loss caused by this **dotfiles** repo.
 - Release under [MIT License][license].
 - Please do NOT link any file in `~/.ssh/` or `~/.gnupg` to this dotfiles for the sake of information security.
 - If you want to backup your secret dotfiles:
   - Create a private repository called `secret_dotfiles` instead.
-  - Try [Gitlab][gitlab] for free private repo.
+  - Try [Gitlab] for free private repo.
   - I would recommend having passphrases to protect all your keys.
 - Currently only test for Debian-based and Arch-based distro.